BodduSriPavan-111/pyCoastal/paper.md

 # 2. Functionality

-pyCoastal is organized into modular subcomponents that can be reused independently or combined to build customized simulations, including a grid module (with UniformGrid) for creating 1D and 2D structured meshes, an operator module offering finite‐difference stencils for gradient, divergence, and Laplacian calculations, physics modules that implement shallow-water equations, wave advection, pollutant transport, and viscous flow, a boundary module supporting Dirichlet, Neumann, sponge layer, and wall conditions, built-in visualization via Matplotlib animations, and a YAML-based configuration system for fully parameterized, reproducible runs.
+pyCoastal comprises a collection of interchangeable modules that may be employed independently or combined to construct comprehensive simulation workflows.
+The Grid module supplies the UniformGrid class for defining one dimensional and two dimensional structured meshes.
+The Operator module provides finite difference stencils for computing spatial derivatives such as gradient, divergence and Laplacian.
+The Physics modules implement models for shallow water dynamics, wave advection, pollutant transport and viscous flow.
+The Boundary module supports Dirichlet, Neumann, sponge layer and wall conditions to represent inflow, outflow and reflective behaviours.
+Simulation results may be visualised in real time through integration with Matplotlib animation capabilities.
+All aspects of a simulation—including grid geometry, physical parameters, solver settings and boundary definitions—are specified via a human readable YAML configuration file to ensure full parameterisation and reproducibility.

 # 3. Examples